biya-coin/biyaliquid-docs/.gitbook/developers-evm/network-information.md

 * Explorer API: `https://blockscout-api.biyachain.network/api`

 {% hint style="info" %}
-Note that the Biyachain Chain ID is natively `biyachain-1`.
+Note that the Biya Chain Chain ID is natively `biyachain-1`.
 However, EVM uses a numeric chain ID of `1776`.
 While these are different, they map to the **same** network.

 See [network information](../developers/network-information.md) for more details.
 {% endhint %}